domsson/nuru/README.md

 It can therefore handle a multitude of ANSI and ASCII art.

 nuru uses two types of files, image files and optional palette files.
-Palette files can contain either glyphs (characters) or colors.
+Palette files can contain glyphs (characters) or colors.
 This enables the emulation of code pages and allows for color palette swapping.

 Images can further contain meta data for each cell.
-This makes the format suitable for use in a variety of projects, including games.
+This makes the format suitable for use in a variety of projects, including terminal games.

 This repository contains the file format descriptions and a header-only C file providing data structures and functions for handling nuru files.